GM recalls nearly 900 vehicles with Takata air bag inflators, blames manufacturing problem

 GM says in documents that it was notified in March that an inflator exploded in a 2013 Camaro in Brazil in May of 2022.
 The company says an analysis of the inflator is still under way, but initial findings indicate the inflator rupture is related to a manufacturing defect and was not caused by deterioration of the ammonium nitrate.

-The documents did not say if the driver of the Camaro was injured.
+Michael Brooks, executive director of the nonprofit Center for Auto Safety, said GM and NHTSA are leaving drivers to worry about what air bag inflators their vehicles have and whether they are safe to drive.
+“It’s kind of absurd that we’re left in the dark about what’s in our vehicles due to confidentiality provisions” granted to automakers, Brooks said.

+NHTSA, he said, should play a larger role in reassuring consumers that this is a manufacturing defect and that their vehicles are safe.
+“There needs to be some sort of showing or some sort of demonstration that can make consumers feel confident that they’re not going to encounter the problem, and we’re not getting that,” he said.

-Messages were left Tuesday morning seeking comment from NHTSA and General Motors.
+A message was left Tuesday morning seeking comment from NHTSA.